-It is taken as gospel that our government should be small, and they say it was always meant to be.
-From what has been said about the dangers of our large government, it appears that some are advocating for a return of the Articles of Confederation, with its weak central powers, instead of the federal government that we have.
+It is taken as gospel that our government should be small, and it is argued that it was always meant to be this way, but from what has been said about the dangers of our large government, it appears that some are advocating for a return of the Articles of Confederation, with its weak central powers, instead of the federal government that we have today.

 The Second Continental College adopted the Articles of Confederation on November 15th, 1777, and it was in place until 1789, but it was replaced by the Constitution, which advocated for a stronger central government.
 Why was it replaced?

 The Articles of Confederation maintained the principle that the national government would not hold more power than the states, which they saw as sovereign.
 This satisfied the fears that many of the States had regarding a strong central power, as Britain was before the Declaration of Independence.